 - Be smart about financing.
 If you can buy your boat all in cash, do it.
 Otherwise, you’ll have to finance your boat—which isn’t necessarily a bad thing, but you’ll need to be smart.
 If you get a loan for your boat, you’ll be making payments not just to cover the purchase price, but also in the form of interest, and if you aren’t careful, that interest can compound and cost you far more in the long run.
 If you must get a loan, shop around to make sure you’re getting the most favorable rate—and don’t sign up for a higher monthly payment than you can truly afford.

 - Invest in proactive maintenance.
 Your boat will be a better investment if it stays in good condition for as long as possible, so it’s wise to invest in proactive maintenance.
 Catching a small bit of damage early and repairing it can prevent it from becoming a bigger, more expensive problem.
 Well-maintained boats are also more efficient, reducing the costs to run them.
+Make sure that it is painted with a high-performance single stage acrylic/polyester-based polyurethane topcoat like the Axalta Imron Marine MS600 Polyurethane Topcoat Base “WHITES” to deliver excellent appearance and durability.
+Additionally, there are Outboard Motor Covers for Boats you can use to protect your boat when not in use.

 If you’re looking for more ways to save money as a boat owner, consider talking to other boat owners in your area.
 They’ll likely be more than happy to exchange tips and advice with you, recommending places where you can get a good deal, or strategies that have saved them money in the past.